kishanjasani/primary-category/README.md

 - Works with posts and custom post types.

+- Allows you to filter posts by primary category in frontend.
+Example: Open a custom category page `http://example.com/category-name/`.
+You will see that, the posts will be filtered by the primary category only.

+- Whereas on category archive page, `http://example.com/category/category-name/` You will see all the posts related to that category.

 ## Installation

 1. Go to WordPress Plugin's Directory and Run the following commands to install plugin: